UT is committed to the sustainable deployment of employees. It may happen that you are absent due to illness.

 - Are you staying outside the Netherlands?
 Then visit a doctor on site and ask for an official doctor's statement (in Dutch or English) showing that you are unable to perform your own or other activities due to illness.
 The statement contains at least the name, address and telephone number of the treating physician; the onset date of illness and an estimate of the probable duration of the incapacity for work.

-- Better again?
+- Recovered?
 Immediately report this to your manager.
 Just like you would if you weren't on vacation.

 - Holiday leave during illness

 During a period of (partial) absenteeism, you simply accrue leave hours.
 However, for employees with full employment and a 40-hour working week, the accrual of flexible working hours stops after 6 months of (partial) absenteeism due to illness.

-The intention is that you continue to take normal leave during a longer period of absence.
-During this leave you are exempt from reintegration obligations.
-You request leave digitally from your manager via My HR.
-When taking leave, the hours are written off in accordance with the work pattern that you would work if you were not ill.
-Please note: leave should not hinder recovery or reintegration into work.
-Coordinate this with the company doctor/employability coach.
+It is the important that you continue to take ordinary leave during a longer period of absence.
+During this leave, you are exempt from reintegration obligations and do not have to be available to your employer.
+You really are on leave then.
+You apply for leave digitally to your manager via My HR.
+When you take leave, the hours are booked off in accordance with your normal work pattern.
+Make sure that leave does not hinder your reintegration.
+The company doctor may be asked for advice on this.

 If you do not or not sufficiently take leave, you run the risk of losing leave hours because you did not take them on time (see leave regulation University of Twente).
 An exception applies here if you were unable to take (part of) your leave hours for medical reasons because there were no feasible possibilities to reintegrate into work.
-They reserve the right to take these hours in a later period.
+You retain the right to take these hours in a later period.
 In general, this is only the case if you have been admitted to a hospital or other care institution and/or are bedridden.
-Or if you depend on others for activities in daily life and are not self-reliant.
+Or if you depend on others to carry out activities of daily living and are not self-reliant.
 The company doctor may be asked to advise on this.